 Pricing: $249.99 one-time.

-Cons: Expensive, interface feels dated, beat sheet features are secondary to screenplay formatting.
+Cons: Expensive for beat work alone, the interface feels dated, and beat features sit behind the formatting.
 See The 12 Best Final Draft Alternatives in 2026.

 Verdict: Final Draft is the right pick for industry screenwriters.